benyoo5222/amazon-connect-starter-kit/packages/amazon-connect-contact-flow-paths-finder/README.md

 If the block cannot be used for the contact flow type, we will throw an error.

-If the block can be used for the contact flow type, the algorithm will check how the block can be used for the contact flow type.
+If the block can be used for the contact flow type, the algorithm will check how the block's behaviour is affected by the contact flow type.

 For example, `End flow / Resume` block changes behaviour based on the contact flow type:

 - For Customer Queue Flow, the block will restart the flow.
 - For Inbound Flow, the block will end the flow.

+Another example is the `Play Prompt` block:

+- For Inbound Flow, the block supports all configuration options.
+- But for Customer Queue Flow, it cannot play a prompt from S3.

 #### Flow Type relationship with contact channel type